HomeHealth articlesdepressionWhat Is Obstructive Sleep Apnea?

 Conclusion:

-Having symptoms such as snoring, interrupted sleep, unrefreshed sleep, morning headaches, daytime sleepiness, and so on accompanied with being obese with a short and wide neck could indicate that one is suffering from obstructive sleep apnea, which is frequently an undiagnosed condition and has multiple adverse effects on one's body.
+Having symptoms such as snoring, interrupted sleep, unrefreshed sleep, morning headaches, daytime sleepiness, and so on, accompanied with being obese with a short and wide neck, could indicate that one is suffering from obstructive sleep apnea, which is frequently an undiagnosed condition and has multiple adverse effects on one's body.
 For an in-person consultation, one needs to visit a sleep specialist or pulmonologist.
-Always, one must talk to a doctor if they have daytime drowsiness or sleep problems.
+Always talk to a doctor if one has daytime drowsiness or sleep problems.
 The symptoms can be effectively managed with the help of different treatment options.
 Treatment options like using a device that keeps the airway open during sleep or a mouthpiece to keep the jaw forward while sleeping can be effective.
 Some cases can be treated with surgery.
 To know more about OSA, one can consult an obstructive sleep apnea specialist online.

 Source Article IclonSourcesSource Article Arrow